AntonioMeireles/homebridge-vieramatic/README.md

 If your **homebridge** setup is a _containerized_ one please do note that in order for this plugin to fully work you need to also expose to the outside port `8973`, otherwise you won't be able to access to endpoint that generates your encryption credentials.

+### upgrading from pre `2.0.0` releases of this plugin

+The upgrade should be transparent, and painless.

+The only expected side effect is that you'll need to set again the visibility of your inputs and apps as they 'll get back to the defaults.
+If you experience other kinds if issues **then** it is a bug so, please [report](https://github.com/AntonioMeireles/homebridge-vieramatic/issues) it with as much context as possible.

 ## contributing